On the Optimization Landscape of Dynamic Output Feedback Linear Quadratic Control: Numerical Experiments

 \subsection{Performance on Examples \ref{example:1}-\ref{example:4}}

-Fig. \ref{f:learning_curve} shows the relative cost error during the learning process of Examples \ref{example:1}-\ref{example:4}, which is computed as $\|J(\mK)-J(\mK^{\star})\|/J(\mK)$.
-The final cost marked in this figure represents the cost value of the $i_{\rm max}$th iterate.
+Fig. \ref{f:learning_curve} (a)-(d) show the normalized cost error during the learning process of Examples \ref{example:1}-\ref{example:4}, which is computed as $|J(\mK)-J(\mK^{\star})|/J(\mK)$.
+Recall that Examples \ref{example:1} and \ref{example:3} are two different characterizations of the original \texttt{dLQR} problem \eqref{eq.dLQR} with the same dynamics, initial system state distribution, and performance matrices ($Q$ and $R$).
+These two examples also use the same random initial points; curves of the same color start from the same initial point.
+We used the same setup for Examples \ref{example:2} and \ref{example:4}.

+The final cost marked in this figure represents the cost value of the $i_{\rm max}$-th iterate.
 The convergence speed of Problem \ref{pro.dLQR_initial_estimate} (Examples \ref{example:3} and \ref{example:4}) is significantly faster than that of Problem \ref{pro.dLQR} (Examples \ref{example:1} and \ref{example:2}).
 In particular, all runs of Problem \ref{pro.dLQR_initial_estimate} converge within 100 iterations.
 The reason might be that for Problem \ref{pro.dLQR_initial_estimate}, all similarity transformations of $\mK^\ddagger$ in \eqref{eq.dlqr_2_cost} are globally optimal points, the gradient descent method can quickly converge to a certain globally optimal point that is closer to the initial controller.

-Instead, for Problem \ref{pro.dLQR}, the gradient descent method may not converge within 20000 iterations.
-For example, the green and black lines of Fig. \ref{fig:curve_p1} and \ref{fig:curve_p2} do not converge to the optimal point, whose final iterate has a nonzero gradient since the limiting points of these runs are $B_{\mK}\rightarrow \infty$ and $C_{\mK}\rightarrow 0$.
+Instead, for Problem \ref{pro.dLQR} (see Fig. \ref{fig:curve_p1} and \ref{fig:curve_p2}), the gradient descent method may not converge to a fixed controller point within 20000 iterations.
+For example, the green and black curves of Fig. \ref{fig:curve_p1} and \ref{fig:curve_p2} do not converge to the optimal point, whose final iterate has a nonzero gradient since the limiting performance of these runs occurs when $B_{\mK}\rightarrow -\infty$ and $C_{\mK}\rightarrow 0$.
 This also demonstrates that the observable stationary point of Problem \ref{pro.dLQR} is unique.